chrisburnell/chrisburnell.com/_posts/2016-03-23-shoot-for-the-moon.md

 {% include content/heading.html title='A Bit of Prerequisite Information' id='prerequisite-information' %}

 It’s probably worth refreshing yourself on the various rounding methods used in CSS in various browsers.
+[Alex Kilgour](https://github.com/howlingmad/) wrote an excellent article on the subject, [Browser Rounding and Fractional Pixels](http://cruft.io/posts/percentage-calculations-in-ie/), that’s more than worth reading through and bookmarking, if only for his [concise table of rounding methods](http://cruft.io/posts/percentage-calculations-in-ie/#browser-table) used by browsers and when they’re used.
+I’ve summarised these different rounding methods below, but I still recommend checking out Alex’s article.

 <dl>
     <dt>truncate to <em>x</em> decimals</dt>